marcgg/marcgg.github.com/_posts/2013-03-25-please-changelog-open-source.md

 ## I Know, I Know

-At that point someone will point out that I should keep all my libraries up to date, and that someone would be right.
-But let's stay realistic.
+At that point someone will point out that I should keep all my libraries up to date.
+Obviously that someone would be right, but let's stay realistic.
 While I can find time to update my main dependencies, it is really hard to keep up and have everything at the latest version.
-And even then, if there is a minor patch version in one of the libraries I use and there is no changelog... well it's still complicated to know if it's updatable!
+And even then, if there is a minor update in one of the libraries I use and there is no changelog... well it would still be complicated to know if it's updatable!

 I'm sure someone else will say that my automated tests should find any bug when I update.
 This is true as well, it is always better to be able to have an